David

 Introduction

-Set in the Ethnic neighborhoods of South Brooklyn, A 10 year Muslim boy befriends a group of Orthodox Jewish Boys who mistake him for being Jewish.
+Set in the Ethnic neighborhoods of South Brooklyn, a 10 year old Muslim boy befriends a group of Orthodox Jewish boys who mistake him for being Jewish.

 Featured review